Eldeston/Creative-Computing/Year 2 - Semester 2/1 - Mobile App Dev/Documents/Obsidian - A Note Taking App Analysis.md

 # Introduction

-Obsidian is a note taking app that utilizes Markdown.
+Obsidian is a highly customizable note taking app that utilizes Markdown to write down notes efficiently.

 # Purpose - Who is it for?
 ## Targeted Audience

+Obsidian can be for individuals who are new to note writing but want a more robust and customizable experience.
+Obsidian can also be for programmers who've had experience with documentation with Markdown in Github.

 ## Problem & Solution
 ## History of Markdown
 # Aesthetics - How does it look?